 Almonds are packed with fiber, magnesium and vitamin E and are valuable for making many health food alternatives like almond milk, almond flour, and almond butter.

 I use almond butter to make coconut no bake cookies which are a favorite at my house.
-It makes a great topping on almond flour pancakes and can be added to smoothies to boost nutrients and give a rich, nutty flavor.
+Almond butter also makes a great topping on almond flour pancakes and can be added to smoothies to boost nutrients and give a rich, nutty flavor.

 Homemade Almond Butter Recipe